cran/geneSLOPE/README.md

 Package **geneSLOPE** can be used to perform Genome-wide association study with [SLOPE](https://candes.su.domains/software/SortedL1/).

 Such an analysis  is split into three steps.

-1. Data is read and immediately screened using a marginal test for each SNP.
+1. Data is read and immediately screened using marginal test for each SNP

-2. SNPs are clumped based on correlations.
+2. SNPs are clumped based on correlations

 3. SLOPE is performed on reduced data.
-Each clump is represented by one SNP.
+Each clump is represented by one SNP

 -------------------------